-Once you’re ready to go, set your criteria for step one.
-Reward your dog anytime they produce that first level action.
+action.
 Don’t worry about step two until your dog is performing the first step consistently.
-When they are, you can increase your criteria by one step.
+Once they do that, you can increase your criteria by one step.
 Now you stop rewarding the step one behavior and only reinforce step two.
 And so on as you build toward the final action.

 But how do you get your dog to move from one step to the next?
 Well, there is always some degree of variation in behavior.
-For example, each time your dog lies down there’s the possibility their position will be slightly different – sometimes they might have their back feet tucked under them but other times they might roll onto one hip.
+For example, each time your dog lies down there’s the possibility their position will be slightly different – sometimes they might have their back feet tucked under them, but other times they might roll onto one hip.
 And that hip roll is one step closer to rolling over.
 Your dog’s impatience will also play a role.
 They might try new things to earn a treat.
 So, you must be observant and watch for these changes so you can adjust what you’re rewarding accordingly.

 The Benefits of Shaping